duckietown/docs-AIDO/book/AIDO/10_motivation/35_embodied_tasks.md

 ### Leaderboards

 After each run in a robotarium, the participants can see the metrics statistics in the competition website.

-Participants can choose whether to make public any of the results.

 Leaderboards are reset at the beginning of October 2018.